 Decades of Soviet-inspired compulsory schooling in Russian taught most East-Central Europeans to resent any visible sign of the language in their country and to shun its use.
-Since the region opened up to the West, English and German have quickly replaced Russian as favored second languagesby VICTOR GOMEZ IT WAS ONLY A FEW YEARS AGO […]
+Since the region opened up to the West, English and German have quickly replaced Russian as favored second languagesby VICTOR GOMEZ IT WAS ONLY A FEW YEARS AGO THAT Czechs bristled at the […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.